-The law firm of Slattery, Marino & Roberts sadly announces the passing of one of its founders.
-F. Neelis Roberts passed away at his residence on January 22, 2009.
-In 1991, Mr. Roberts formed the law firm after being a partner in a number of law firms, including Gordon, Arata, McCollam & Duplantis; Dotson, Babcock & Scofield and Jackson Walker.
+F. Neelis Roberts, one of the founders of Slattery, Marino & Roberts, passed away at his residence on January 22, 2009.
+In 1991, Mr. Roberts formed the law firm after being a partner in a number of law firms, including Gordon, Arata, McCollam & Duplantis; Dotson, Babcock & Scofield; and Jackson Walker.

 Mr. Roberts served as lead trial counsel in numerous oil and gas litigation matters, in federal and state courts and in matters referred to alternative dispute resolution.
 Mr. Roberts had extensive experience before federal and state boards and agencies, including the Louisiana State Mineral Board, the Louisiana Office of Conservation, and the Minerals Management Service.
 His litigation experience included practice before federal and state appellate courts and administrative appeals.
 He represented major oil companies, independent oil companies, individual investors, financial institutions, and trade associations.

 Mr. Roberts rendered numerous title opinions on oil and gas properties including drill site, preliminary, limited, division order, and supplemental title opinions, and cover private, state, and federal lands.
 In connection with such matters, he represented sellers, buyers, investors, lenders, and interested third parties in various types of oil and gas related transactions, including acquisitions, mergers, dissolutions, initial offerings, commercial loans, private loans, and equity placements.
 He has also represented operators, working interest owners, and landowners in the negotiation and preparation of all types of oil and gas contracts, including leases, seismic options and permits, agreements related to financings, operating agreements, joint exploration and development agreements, unit agreements, production and facilities agreements, and joint venture agreements.